 Taxable

-When filling in the Form IR8A, exclude NSman pay made directly to an employee by MINDEF, Singapore Civil Defence or Singapore Police Force as they will send the information to IRAS.
+When filling in the Form IR8A, do not include NSman pay that is paid directly to an employee by MINDEF, Singapore Civil Defence or Singapore Police Force as they will send the information to IRAS.

 Information submitted includes: